j-oel/jadette-treehouse/jadette/data/readme.txt

-All files here, including models and textures, Copyright (C) Joel Jansson
+All files here, including models and textures (except the treehouse files, see treehouse-license.txt), Copyright (C) Joel Jansson

 My thinking with inluding these is that it's useful with some test data so that the engine actually does something out of the box.
 I made everything